Harry Kim (trumpeter)

-Harry Kim is an American musician born and raised in New York City.
-He is best known as a member of the Phenix Horns, the celebrated horn section of Earth, Wind and Fire, as well as for his long association with Phil Collins.
+Harry Dixon Kim (August 14, 1951 – April 10, 2026) was an American musician.
+He is best known for having been a member of the Phenix Horns, the celebrated horn section of Earth, Wind and Fire, as well as for his long association with Phil Collins.

-Biography
+Life and career

 Kim was born and raised in New York City, where he attended the High School for the Performing Arts and prepared for a career as a classical trumpeter.
 After high school, Kim relocated to Los Angeles where he discovered an interest in the world of funk and jazz.
 He toured throughout the United States for a few years with various show groups, R&B revues, and big bands, including the Harry James Big Band, before returning to Los Angeles to further his career.